lp-jordan/leaderprompt/README.md

 `html-to-docx` and saves it to the selected project/script location via the new `save-script` IPC handler exposed as `window.electronAPI.saveScript(projectName, scriptName, html)`.

+## Toast Notifications

+The interface uses [react-toastify](https://github.com/fkhadra/react-toastify) to provide non-intrusive alerts.
+The `ToastContainer` component is mounted in `main.jsx`, and components use `toast.success()` or `toast.error()` after operations like creating or deleting projects and saving scripts.